- An EAT introduction

-Google is keen on EAT: expertise, authority and trust.
+Google (and human beings for that matter) is keen on EAT: expertise, authority and trust.

 Fact is, EAT has been cited as important for a few years.
-Google was talking about it in relation to its Search Quality guidelines back in 2015, but it’s zoomed back into focus since June when a core algorithm update, focused on EAT, saw very popular sites take huge hits in terms of keyword rankings and organic traffic.
+Google was talking about it in relation to its quality rater guidelines back in 2015 (the guidelines the 10,000 people all over the world Google employs to review the search results, manually use, to assess the quality of said results – in 2019, for example, Google used these human raters to conduct more than 383,605 search quality tests and 62,937 side-by-side experiments).
+But EAT really shot into focus in 2019 when a core algorithm update, focused on EAT, saw very popular sites take huge hits in terms of keyword rankings and organic traffic.

 Affected sites were mainly financial and health focused – otherwise known by Google as Your Money Your Life sites (YMYL).